learning-devops-59/devops-shell/teDo.md

 # Return the './gradlew test' exit code
 exit $RESULT
 # << must have a newline after the above command >>

+How to authentication out git hub account from our computer

+1) On GitHub account, generate a PAT (personal access token) token  string that contains username and password
+2) Now save that on a notepad ,on your VSCode, run the "git push" couple of times and you'd see the prompt to enter the token 3)That's it and it's an one time effort and from now can publish the code to your repo n number of times.